List of EastEnders television spin-offs

 EastEnders is a British soap opera that has aired on BBC One since 19 February 1985.
-Several spin-off shows have been made, some of which use the narrative of flashbacks to explore the history of the show's characters such as "CivvyStreet".
-Others have been a lead-up for a character's eventual return to the show such as "Return of Nick Cotton", and some have followed characters who had departed from the show in another setting such as the 2017 spin-off series Kat & Alfie: Redwater.
-With the exception of "CivvyStreet" which was set within the show's fictional location of Albert Square during the Second World War, these spin-offs take place in a different setting.
-Documentaries have also aired, particularly for the anniversaries of the show looking back at the history of the show's inception, its characters and storylines.
+Several spin-off shows have been made, some of which use the narrative of flashbacks to explore the history of the show's characters, such as "CivvyStreet".
+Others have been a lead-up for a character's eventual return to the show, like the "Return of Nick Cotton", and some have followed characters who had departed from the show in another setting, such as the 2017 spin-off series Kat & Alfie: Redwater.
+With the exception of "CivvyStreet", which was set within the show's fictional location of Albert Square during the Second World War, these spin-offs take place in a different setting.

+Documentaries have also aired, particularly for the anniversaries of the show, looking back at the history of the show's inception, its characters and storylines.

 Spin-off series

 EastEnders: E20

 In October 2009, a 12-part Internet spin-off series entitled EastEnders: E20 was announced.
 The series was conceived by executive producer Diederick Santer "as a way of nurturing new, young talent, both on- and off-screen, and exploring the stories of the soaps' anonymous bystanders."
 E20 features a group of sixth-form characters and targets the "Hollyoaks demographic".
 It was written by a team of young writers and was shown three times a week on the EastEnders website from 8 January 2010.
 A second ten-part series started in September 2010, with twice-weekly episodes available online and an omnibus on BBC Three.
 A third series of 15 episodes started in September 2011.